Consumers

 Permits

-Door-to-door salespeople must have a permit issued by
+Door-to-door salespeople must have a permit issued by:

-• the Office de la protection du consommateur (consumer protection office) and
+• the Office de la protection du consommateur (consumer protection office), and

 • in many cases, the municipality in which they want to go door-to-door.

-My Child Selling Chocolate: a Door-to-Door Salesperson?
+Your Child Selling Chocolate: a Door-to-Door Salesperson?

 • people selling objects worth $100 or less